 Edwardian England: A Guide to Everyday Life

-Victorian age (1837 to 1901) The principle figures of the Victorian age and the second half of the industrial revolution.
+Victorian age (1837 to 1901) The principal figures of the Victorian age and the second half of the industrial revolution.